kirandash/cypress/01_cypress_testing/README.md

 ## 10 Cypress framework - Page object design and Test parametrization

 ### 10.1 Parametrizing the test data from JSON files using each command

+1. Set data in fixtures and use forEach to loop through them and run custom command

+### 10.2 Test debugging and Pause with Cypress

+- `cy.pause()`
+- console log will log app logs and also testing logs